Q: Is marching band a class?

 Q: Are instruments provided?

-A: Mellophones, marching baritones, and sousaphones are provided; some other instruments are available for check-out through the Music Resource Center.
+A: Mellophones, marching baritones, and sousaphones are provided; other instruments are available to check out through the Music Resource Center.

 Q: Are stipends available?

 A: YES (depending on budget)!!
+Students who are registered for the marching band class (see Question 1) are eligible to receive stipends at the end of the season.
 Stipend amounts go up the longer you participate in marching band, but if one of the first questions you ask about band is, "How much will I get paid?" the SOTC may not be for you.

 Q: What else do I need to know?